dcos/dcos/packages/adminrouter/extra/src/README.md

 `test_agent.py` and `test_master.py` may be splitted apart into smaller units, but with each unit an extra start and stop of AR master or agent is required.
-This slows down the tests.
-Running session-scoped AR is impossible.
-For now, each endpoint has tests grouped on class level.
+This slows down the tests so a compromise has been made and per-class and per-test AR instances are launched only if necessary.

+#### pytest tests
 Test files are grouped into repository flavour directories, which group the tests that are specific for given version:
 * `test-harness/modules/ee/test_*.py` for Enterprise